Complacent Gaming Syndrome

 - In Tabletop Games, most gamers tend to have a favorite race/class combination that they stick to.
 One example is that even though the 3rd and later editions of Dungeons & Dragons allows for any race to be a Paladin, most players still stick to the Human/Paladin combo (or less commonly, Aasimar/Paladin if the option is given).

-- Speaking of Races, in 3.X Dungeons & Dragons, Humans are this when it comes to optimizing characters, as they're a top pick in all class guides created by players.
-No Penalties to them, outside of any miscellaneous ones a DM might throw their way as part of the plot, bonus skill points at every levelnote , a bonus feat at first level, on top of the normal 1st level feat, which is one of the rarest commodities of Dungeons & Dragons as it lets you jump start any character, or combat build.
-The only bad classes for humans, are ones which are racially locked, or a poorly designed, low tier class.
-It took the creation of alternative class features, and additional sub races of the main races to make them be considered as high tier "viable" builds before that changed, and Pathfinder took lessons from that to instead give a lot more flexibility, and bonus stats to other main races.
+- Speaking of Races, in 3.X Dungeons & Dragons, humans are this when it comes to optimizing characters.
+They're a top pick in all online class guides because of their immense versatility.
+No penalties, outside of any miscellaneous ones a DM might throw their way as part of the plot, a stat bonus anywhere the player wants, bonus skill points at every levelnote , a bonus feat at first level, which is a rare commodity that can jump start any character build.
+The only classes humans do not excel in are race-locked or badly-designed in general (and there's a Human-only feat that lets you take race-specific classes and abilities.)
+It took the creation of alternative class features, and additional sub races of the main races to make them be considered as high tier "viable" builds before that changed, and Pathfinder took lessons from that to instead give a lot more flexibility and power to the other main races.

-- Charisma as a Dump stat, Unless you're playing a class that uses Charisma for an ability (such as Sorcerers and Bards for spells and music, Clerics for Turn Undead, and Paladins for Charisma Modifier to Saves check bonus), most people consider it unneeded, especially when high Intelligence, and skill points can let you easily make up for having a Charisma Modifier of 0 to -2.
-Yes, an ugly jerk of a mage can conduct diplomatic peace talks better than most characters.
+- Charisma as a Dump Stat, since it is the only primary stat that doesn't obviously affect a character in any way.
+(Strength affects weight-carrying limits, Dexterity Armor Class and Reflex Saves, etc.) Unless you're playing a class that uses Charisma for an ability (such as Sorcerers and Bards for spells and music, Clerics for Turn Undead, and Paladins for Charisma Modifier to Saves check bonus), most people have no problem letting it fall off, especially when high Intelligence and the resulting bonus skill points quickly and easily make up for having a Charisma Modifier of 0 to -2.
+Yes, an ugly jerk of a mage can conduct diplomatic peace talks better than some trained characters.
 Plus they have spells when that isn't enough, beginning with "polite" mind control such as Charm Person, and leading up to the much more blunt "Give me control of the kingdom, or I will call down Meteors on your head, send you to an alternate dimension, or just kill you outright if I'm pressed for time"

-- Furthermore, in 3.5 and earlier, many people (beginners especially) will demand to re-roll their character if there is even a hint of it being best suited to be a primary spellcaster.
+- Furthermore, in 3.5 and earlier, many players refuse to play primary spellcasters outright, regardless of their immense power difference at higher levels.
 Who wants to read another two chapters of 8-point text just to be able to make a simple attack?
 Give me a Barbarian called Gnar or Blarg anyday.

-- Strongly encouraged in traditional high-level games when one of a party is dead beyond recovery, in which case, the slot open is for a specific set of skills, and all the (suddenly available) magic items that no-one else can use are specific to that particular class.
+- Strongly encouraged in traditional high-level games when one of a party is dead beyond recovery, in which case, the slot open is for a specific set of skills, and all his or her old powerful, potentially class-specific magic items are suddenly available.
 Ergo: Sorry 'bout Alcor the Illusionist, Chuck...You should create a new character.
 We need another wizard.

-- Most of the criticism of 3.5 centers on how AC and Hit Points are meaningless, while spellcasters run rampant.
-These are only really problems at high level (level 9 or so, when clerics gain their Slay Living spell), which is where many players seem to be complacent.
+- Most of the criticism of 3.5 centers on how AC and Hit Points are eventually meaningless, while spellcasters run rampant.
+These are only really problems at high level (level 9 or so, when clerics gain their Slay Living spell), which is where many players like to start out.

-- Also from 3.5, with melee builds that don't include the Tome of Battle rule book, expect every Optimizer on forums to immediately point you to a 2 handed weapon build, typically of the Great Sword (Power Attack Builds) Halberds and similar polearms (Trip and Reach Attack of Opportunity Build) or Spiked Chains (All of the above).
+- Also from 3.5, with melee builds that don't include the Tome of Battle rule book, expect every optimizer to immediately point you to a two-handed weapon build, typically a great-weapon (power attack focused), halberd or similar polearm (reach with a focus on trips and attacks of Opportunity) or a spiked chain (both).

 - Fourth Edition has been both praised and vilified for the fact that every class build has a "primary" and "secondary" characteristic, which can be found spread across at least two or three races as coincidental bonuses to those characteristics.
 However, due to the prevalence of Min Max builds and most modules running on the assumption you will play as such, this either means you have to pick a complimentary race/class combo with a severe stat focus, or you'll find yourself unintentionally handicapped.
 Many players feel they're forced into Complacent Gaming Syndrome in order to be even passably effective; then again, some players intentionally build characters not min-maxed specifically for the added difficulty.